-The City will be upgrading and expanding Cape Town's PTI and facilities over the next five years to accommodate the increasing demand for access and mobility as part of the city's mobility strategy.
+The City will be upgrading and expanding Cape Town's PTI and facilities over the next five years to accommodate the increasing demand for access and mobility as part of the City's mobility strategy.
 Altogether 20 high-commuter-traffic PTIs and public interchange facilities (PTFs) have been identified to receive special focus, and the project will extend over three years or more.
 They are:

 PTI PTF

-Bellville PTI, phase 1 Durbanville
+Retreat PTI Durbanville

 Dunoon minibus taxi facility Macassar

 Inner-city public transport hub Parow

 Makhaza minibus taxi facility Bloekombos

 Nolungile PTI Samora Machel

 Somerset West PTI Vrygrond

-Wynberg Khayelitsha CBD
+Wynberg Khayelitsha CBD Bayside

-Lentegeur, phase 3 Bayside

-Nonqubela Masiphumelele

-Nyanga

-Retreat